-Light fittings are provided with injection moulded and excluded diffuser for defused lighting with uniformity of illumination and lumen as per UIC.
+Light fittings are provided with injection moulded and extruded diffuser for defused lighting with uniformity of illumination and lumen as per UIC.
 These fittings are screw less and press fit type.
-Fluorescent tubes are used as general lighting, vestibule, toilet, pantry and emergency lighting works at 110V AC /DC with inverter and poly carbonate diffusers.
-Reading lights are halogen type, electronic ballast units.
+Vestibule, toilet, pantry and emergency lighting works at 110V AC /DC with inverter and poly carbonate diffusers.
+Reading lights are halogen type.
 Complete lighting is with high frequency ballast (58 kHz) for flicker free comfort lighting.